The Business Structure Of A Construction Company

 Licenses And Permits

-It’s also worth noting that those in the construction industry must pay particular attention to licenses and permits.
+It’s also worth noting that those in the construction industry must pay particular attention to construction business licenses and permits.
 Not only does this include permits on the federal and state levels, but on the local county and municipal levels as well.
 Filing as a construction company may be more difficult than filing as a different type of LLC or corporation, such as a retail store.
 It’s imperative that construction business owners pay careful attention to the licenses and permits needed to work in the industry.

 Additionally, construction companies must also pay attention to any licenses and permits they need to undergo new projects.
 For example, construction companies may need to secure permits before digging or dealing with plumbing.
 Failure to do so could put companies at risk of severe fines and penalties, which would inevitably result in project delays.
 It’s imperative that construction business owners clear all projects with state and local boards before breaking ground.

 Lastly, construction owners should be aware that a licensing board often dictates the type of businesses that can obtain a construction license.
-For example, at one time, the state of California only issued contractors licenses to companies that had filed as a Corp.
+For example, at one time, the state of California only issued contractors licenses to companies that had filed as a Corporation.

 Hiring A Third-Party Company Could Help When Registering A New Business